 - Provision deprivation.
 What happens when the type of provision hoped for is not available within the resources offered?

 - Flexibility.
 We hope the system will be flexible and will change as and when the child's needs change.
 This includes, but should not be limited to, moving between different types of provision (mainstream, resourced, special).

 - SEN - the responsibility of all schools?
 Increasing numbers of state schools, including free schools and academies, fall outside of local authority control.
 Will these schools be accountable for children with special educational needs and disabilities (SEND)?
 Will the admission of children with SEND be enforceable?
-Currently parents of children who are refused a place at a maintained school, have the right to appeal to First Tier Tribunal SEND.
+Currently parents of children who are refused a place at a maintained school have the right to appeal to First Tier Tribunal SEND.
 We were pleased to see that a tribunal (August 2012) found in favour of three parents who fought to have Mossbourne Academy named on their statement.
-According to IPSEA, the decision means, even if an academy's funding agreement with the education secretary does not state that it will follow such a ruling, they must.
-The ruling may be short-lived, the right to name a school is not currently an explicit right on the proposed changes to SEN (Next steps), only the right to express a preference is explicit.
+According to IPSEA, the decision means that even if an academy's funding agreement with the education secretary does not state that it will follow such a ruling, they must do so.
+The ruling may be short-lived: the right to name a school is not currently an explicit right on the proposed changes to SEN (Next steps): only the right to express a preference is explicit.

 Implications for teaching and learning

 - Early identification of special needs is key.